layervault/api_v2/17_Feedback_Items.md

 **Returns**

 - HTTP Status: 200 on success.
-- HTTP Status: 404 when the organization is not found.
+- HTTP Status: 404 when the feedback item is not found.
-- HTTP Status: 404 when the authenticated user cannot see specified organization.
+- HTTP Status: 404 when the authenticated user cannot see specified feedback item.

 #### Creating a Feedback Item